benlawraus/palitype/README.rst

 Environment
 -----------

-Let's use pipenv as the package manager.
+Let's use virtualenv as the package manager.
-..  code-block:: sh

-    conda activate SN

 Sphinx
 ------